-Recommended

-Usage:
+Recommended Usage:

 Each lot of this antibody is quality control tested by immunofluorescent staining with flow cytometric analysis.
-For flow cytometric staining, the suggested use of this reagent is ≤2.0 microg per million cells in 100 microL volume.
-It is recommended that the reagent be titrated for optimal performance for each application.
+The suggested use of this reagent is ≤1.0 microg per million cells in 100 microL volume.
+It is highly recommended that the reagent be titrated for optimal performance for each application.